cloe-lang/doc/overview/types.md

 Functions are quite similar to ones in mathematics although it can take any kinds of values but not only numbers.
-Most of them are pure; they cannot do anything like printing strings on terminal other than computing their results.
+Most of them are pure; they do not do anything like printing strings on terminal other than computing their results.

 ```coel